 Brighton Recovery Center - ACCEPTING REFERRALS

 We continue to serve residents at Brighton Recovery Center for Women.
 Due to concerns regarding the health and wellbeing of current customers and staff, and in light of continued recommendations as well as orders from the Governor’s office, Brighton Recovery Center is temporarily suspending intakes immediately and until further notice.
 We will continue to take referrals and put potential customers on our waiting list.
 During this time, residents will not be permitted to attend outside AA meetings and no external volunteers will be able to enter the building in an effort to minimize interactions and to practice social distancing.
 If you have any questions, please call (859) 282-9390.

 Center Table Catering with a Purpose will continue operating on a delivery basis only.

 Youth Leadership Development

-YLD Summer Club will begin the week of June 1, with two options this year: YLD@HOME and Limited in-person clubs (tentatively scheduled to resume on June 16).
-Youth Leadership Development will continue to offer a virtual format as well.
-Staff will be sharing fun activities and challenges on our social media accounts.
+Youth Leadership Development will continue to offer in-person and virtual services.
+Staff will be sharing fun activities and challenges on our various social media accounts as well.
 Be sure you or your parent/guardian follow and check daily!

 - YLD’s Facebook: YLD Brighton Center (https://www.facebook.com/yldbrightoncenter/)